wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

 In the book you'll find a first order loop filter, and a second order loop filter.
+Engineers are creative, so you'll likely find other loop filters in the literature.

 I would start with the "known to work" loop filters before you explore on your own.

 If you're really interested in PLLs, you should buy [Design of CMOS Phase-Locked Loops](https://www.amazon.com/Design-CMOS-Phase-Locked-Loops-Architecture/dp/1108494544) by Behzad Razavi.

-The loop filter has a unity gain buffer, since our oscillator draws current, while the VPLF node is high impedant, so we can't draw current without changing the filter transfer function.
+The loop filter has a unity gain buffer.
+My oscillator draws current, while the VPLF node is high impedant, so I can't draw current from the loop filter without changing the filter transfer function.

 -->